kristianmandrup/generator-stenciljs/generators/readme/templates/README.md

 `name:string,age:number`

 The generator will then insert `@Prop()` decorated properties in the component and have skeleton tests etc. generated for them as well ;)

+Note: We will extend this feature further if there is community interest.

 ## Description